Does Firefox have a VPN? Yes, Firefox offers two different VPN products.

 2.2.
 What are the main features and costs?

-Other features include support for up to five devices on a single subscription.
-The Mozilla VPN cost depends on the plan you choose, offering both monthly and discounted annual payment options.
+- Flexible pricing: The Mozilla VPN cost depends on the plan you choose, offering both monthly and discounted annual payment options.

 2.3.
 What devices does Mozilla VPN support?